xbdrcx/lightshow-js/README.md

 - Major bugs fixed

 v2 (Never released)
-It's now possible to:
-- Add lights inside a layout, choose the position and what type of light goes there
+- Add lights to layout, choose the position and what type of light goes there
-- Manage lights (delete light)
+- Delete light(s) from layout
 - Choose Light Beam and Laser Beam Colors
 - Implemented AudioJudge's SpectrumRhythm funcionality into Lightshow, adding the ability to import an audio file and enable lights and effects to the rhythm of the audio